svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 permalink: "jwt-token-authentication-with-spring-boot/index.html"
 ---

-1. <a title="Introduction: JWT Token" href="#introduction">Introduction</a>
-2. <a title="pre-requisites" href="#pre-requisites">Prerequisite</a>
-3. <a title="Spring Security: Ajax authentication" href="#ajax-authentication">Ajax authentication</a>
-4. <a title="jwt-authentication" href="#jwt-authentication">JWT Authentication</a>

-## <a name="introduction" id="introduction">Introduction</a>
+## Introduction

-This article is a guide on implementing JWT authentication with Spring Boot.
+This article is a guide to implementing JWT authentication with Spring Boot.

-At a bare minimum, the client is required to exchange a username and password in order to obtain a JWT, which will be used for subsequent authenticated API calls.
+At a minimum, the client must exchange a username and password to obtain a JWT.
+This token is then used to authenticate subsequent API calls.

-Below are the core workflows for implementing API security:
+The core workflows for securing APIs with JWT are:

-1. Ajax Login Authentication
+- AJAX Login Authentication
-2. JWT Token Authentication
+- JWT Token Authentication

-## <a name="pre-requisites" id="pre-requisites">Prerequisite</a>
+## Prerequisite

 See the linked GitHub [repo](https://github.com/svlada/springboot-security-jwt) for code.

 This project is using H2 in-memory database to store sample user data.
-To make things easier I have created data fixtures and configured Spring Boot to automatically load them on the application startup (```/jwt-demo/src/main/resources/data.sql```).
+To simplify setup, I created data fixtures and configured Spring Boot to automatically load them at startup from: `/jwt-demo/src/main/resources/data.sql`

 The overall project structure is shown below: